scutcyr/SoulChat2.0/README_en.md

 \[ English | [中文](README.md) \]

 ## Recent Updates
+- 👏🏻 2025.07.24：Our paper has released on ACL 2025 Main.
+For details, please refer to [PsyDT: Using LLMs to Construct the Digital Twin of Psychological Counselor with Personalized Counseling Style for Psychological Counseling](https://aclanthology.org/2025.acl-long.55.pdf)
 - 👏🏻 2025.05.16: Congratulations!
 Our paper has been accepted by ACL 2025 Main Conference! 🎉
 - 👏🏻 2024.12.19: Welcome to check out our work: [PsyDT: Using LLMs to Construct the Digital Twin of Psychological Counselor with Personalized Counseling Style for Psychological Counseling](https://arxiv.org/pdf/2412.13660)